 1.6 CEUs (Continuing Education Units) are awarded for this 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

-Fox has written on the practical aspects of CO2 flooding and has taught courses at the annual CO2 conferences held in Midland, Texas.
-He is a past chairman of the program committee of the SPE/DOE Fourteenth Symposium on Improved Oil Recovery, held in Tulsa, Oklahoma, during April 2004.
-He holds an MS in petroleum engineering from Stanford University and a BS in mechanical engineering from Rice University.
+He was chairman of the program committee of the SPE/DOE Fourteenth Symposium on Improved Oil Recovery, held in Tulsa, Oklahoma, during April 2004.
+He holds an MS in petroleum engineering from Stanford University, and a BS in mechanical engineering from Rice University.
 He is a registered professional engineer (P.E.) in Texas and New Mexico, and a long-standing member of SPE.

-Jay Avasthi earned degrees in applied geology and mining engineering from the Indian School of Mines and an MS from the University of Minnesota.
-He received his PhD from the University of Wisconsin-Madison (where he earned a PhD in mining engineering, with specialization in Rock Mechanics).
-He worked in senior-level research and supervisory positions at Chevron Corporation for 24 years, before joining Avasthi & Associates, Inc. He is a long-standing member of SPE, a technical editor for the SPE Reservoir Evaluation & Engineering journal, and has served as the SPE Los Angeles Basin section director and program chairman.
+Avasthi is an engineering and geosciences alumnus of the Indian School of Mines, the University of Minnesota, and the University of Wisconsin-Madison (where he earned a PhD in mining engineering, with specialization in Rock Mechanics).
+He worked in senior-level research, engineering and supervisory positions at Chevron Corporation for 24 years, before joining Avasthi & Associates, Inc. He is a long-standing member of SPE, a Technical Editor of the ‘SPE Reservoir Evaluation & Engineering Journal’, and has served as the SPE Los Angeles Basin Section Director and Program Chairman.

 Other Courses by Instructor

-- Practical Aspects of CO2 Flooding EOR and Introduction to CO2 Geosequestration (Charles E. Fox, S. M. Avasthi, Michael H. Stein, J. M. Avasthi)
+- Practical Aspects of CO2 Flooding EOR and Introduction to CO2 Geosequestration (Charles E. Fox, S. M. Avasthi, J. M. Avasthi)